-A further 270 directly supervised contract workers were employed at AMG sites.
-AMG assesses the diversity of its workforce in terms of gender and age.
-The multinational, and therefore multicultural, nature of the business means that ethnic diversity is significant, but because of the difficulty in defining minority employees in such an environment, the Company does not collect data on this aspect.
+In addition to direct employees, a further 238 directly supervised contract workers were employed at AMG sites in 2016.
+AMG assesses the diversity of its workforce in terms of gender and age, but not ethnicity.
+The multinational, and therefore multicultural, nature of AMG's business means that ethnic diversity is significant, but it is not possible to define minority employees in such an environment .
 Of the total employees, 16% are female; 19% are under 30 years of age, 54% are between 30 and 50, and 27% are over 50.

 The Management Board is 100% male.
 The Supervisory Board is 89% male and 11% female.
 One Supervisory Board member is aged 30-50 while 8 are over 50.

-AMG respects the freedom of its individual employees and their rights to join, or to choose not to join, unions.
-Across the Company, 1,850 AMG employees (65%) were covered by collective bargaining agreements.
-71% of AMG Critical Materials are covered by such arrangements.
-AMG Engineering, which includes a higher proportion of professional salaried staff, has 49% of its employees covered by collective bargaining agreements.
-AMG facilities had no strikes or lockouts in 2015.
+The rights and freedoms for individual employees to join, or choose not to join, unions, as described in Article 23 of the Universal Declaration of Human Rights, are fully respected by AMG.
+Across AMG, 1,924 employees (67%) were covered by such collective bargaining agreements.
+72% of AMG Critical Materials are covered by these arrangements, while AMG Engineering, which includes a higher proportion of professional salaried staff, has 52% of its employees covered.
+Once again in 2016, AMG facilities had no strikes or lockouts.

+[†] GRI, G4 Sustainability Reporting Guidelines, Reporting Principles and Standard Disclosures, 2013, p.17.

-AMG is pleased to report that no fatal incidents occurred at any of our sites in 2015.
-The improving trend in safety, since our first report in 2008, continued into 2015.
-AMG's mediumterm goal is zero lost-time incidents - we cannot accept that any incident is inevitable.
-In 2015, we saw the best safety performance yet.
-For AMG as a whole, the Lost Time Incident Rate1 dropped from 1.20 in 2014 to 1.03 (a 14% improvement).
-The incident severity2 was also lower at 0.17 compared to 0.19 in 2014 (a 12% improvement).
-Of the 30 locations included in this report, 19 achieved zero lost-time incidents in 2015.
-No specific occupational diseases were reported in 2015.
-The Company continues towards its ultimate goal of zero harm to any employee.
-Fifteen sites are now OHSAS 18001 certified.
-Formal health and safety committees, with representatives from all levels of the organization, and which are intimately involved in decisions regarding safety, are in place at every major production facility and many of the smaller facilities.
-In 2015, 85% of the AMG workforce was represented in these committees.
-The average absenteeism rate across AMG was 2.5%.
+AMG is pleased to report that no fatal incidents occurred to its workforce in 2016.
+AMG's medium-term goal is to become a zero lost time incidents workplace-we cannot accept that any incident is inevitable.
+Since 2008, there has been year-over-year safety improvement across AMG, although this trend slowed in 2016.
+For AMG as a whole, the Lost Time Incident Rate1 was relatively unchanged at 1.04 (1.03 in 2015).
+The incident severity2 was, however, significantly lower at 0.11 compared to 0.17 in 2015 (a 35% improvement).
+Of the 29 locations included in this report, 17 achieved zero lost-time incidents in 2016.
+While lost time incident rate improvement slowed, total incident rates (including all medically treated injuries) improved 16% from 2.00 in 2015 to 1.68 in 2016.
+No specific occupational diseases were reported in 2016.

+Formal safety management systems continue to be important to achieving zero harm to employees and fifteen of AMG's larger sites are OHSAS 18001 certified.
+In 2016, 86% of the AMG workforce was represented in formal health and safety committees and they are in place at every major production facility and many of the smaller facilities.
+In these committees, representatives from all levels of the organization become pivotal decision makers regarding safety at their facilities.
+The average absenteeism rate across AMG was 2.75%.